OWASP/www-chapter-st.-john-college-of-engineering-and-management/index.md

 #### Vision: “Excellence in Engineering Education & Creating Next-Gen Leaders / Managers in the Service of Society”
 The college is situated within a lush green campus in a serene and quiet ambience at the St John Technical Education Complex, located at Vevoor, Palghar (East), district Palghar in Maharashtra.
 Palghar is a part of Mumbai Suburban Rail Network which extends up to Dahanu and lies on the Mumbai- Ahmedabad rail route 30 kms north of Virar.

+## UPCOMING EVENT
+Join us for the 2023 Inaugural Meetup of OWASP Chapter at St. John College of Engineering and Management, Palghar.
+This event is designed for students, faculties, and professionals interested in cybersecurity and related areas.
+The meetup features four distinguished speakers who will share their insights on cybersecurity and the latest industry trends, along with highlighting the contribution of OWASP in this domain.
+Additionally, the event offers networking opportunities for knowledge expansion and interaction with like-minded individuals.
+Don't miss this chance to connect with experts and stay updated on the evolving world of cybersecurity!

 ## Participation
 The Open Worldwide Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
 All of our projects, tools, documents, forums, and chapters are free and open to anyone interested in improving application security.